casanova-lab/GMUSCLE/README.md

 - a matrix of all major genotypes and their proportions in all samples

 ### Example
 We provided four example fastq files from CRISPR-editing experiments that targeted the 3'-end of exon 5 of *IFNAR1*.
-The genomic region was chr21-34715869-34716164 (GRCh37).
+The targeted genomic region was chr21-34715869-34716164 (GRCh37).

 ### Command
 ```